Mojo-Wizard/mojo-docs/docs/project-docs.md

 # Overview

-This section is a parking spot for the day maintainers want to host their own documentation here - either as a full import or as a short overview that points to deeper references.
-No projects are using it yet, but the moment someone wants to experiment, everything is ready.
+Project Docs is for **project-specific documentation**: design notes, integration tips, release guides, or full manuals that maintainers want to host alongside Mojo Docs.
+Unlike the Community Guides (which focus on learning the language), this section is about shipping software - how your package works, how people should use it, and what to watch out for.

+Nothing lives here yet, but the scaffolding is ready the moment a maintainer wants to experiment.

 ## Two ways to participate